 Our Behavioral Health Clinic is integrated with our family medicine services to offer patient-centered care.

-Dee Jay Donlin, Ph.D., LP, serves as Staff Clinical Psychologist and offers psychotherapy to patients in the behavioral health clinic, which is located in the family practice clinic at the Orange City campus.
+Dee Jay Donlin, Ph.D., LP, serves as Staff Clinical Psychologist and offers psychotherapy to patients in the behavioral health clinic, which is located in the Family Medicine Clinic at the Orange City campus.
 Kim Goslinga, FNP-C, PMHNP-BC, ARNP is a psychiatric mental health nurse practitioner providing psychiatric medication management for patients at the Orange City, Hospers, and Mill Creek clinic locations.
-Both Dr. Donlin and Kim work closely with our primary care providers to offer holistic, patient-centered, coordinated behavioral-mental health care.
+Nicky Menke, LISW, is a Behavioral Health Therapist and Social Worker focusing on psychotherapy.
+These three skilled and compassionate specialists work closely with our primary care providers to offer holistic, patient-centered, coordinated behavioral-mental health care.

-Appointments with Dr. Donlin or Kim can be made by calling the Orange City Area Health System family medicine clinic at 712-737-2000 or through your family physician.
+Appointments can be made by calling the Orange City Area Health System family medicine clinic at 712-737-2000 or through your family physician.